BrandonWillnecker/BatPU_emulator/README.md

         int func(int a, int b);  compared to int func(int a, int b){...
                              /\                                    /\     At this point the statement is either a function declaration or definition.
 Before this it's ambiguous

+13/06 - Been busy with work.
+Its a MSBASIC compiler now :)  C has too much stuff.
+Please look in BatPU_BASIC for the updates on that